IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 # ansible_host variable is defined in $HOME/.ssh/config file

-# Host eve
+# Host hypervisor_name

 # HostName fe80::XXXX:1%%enp0s1